Conspiracy theory: Public health campaigns

+Backfire effects

 It has been suggested that directly countering misinformation can be counterproductive.
-For example, since conspiracy theories can reinterpret disconfirming information as part of their narrative, refuting a claim can result in accidentally reinforcing it.
+For example, since conspiracy theories can reinterpret disconfirming information as part of their narrative, refuting a claim can result in accidentally reinforcing it, which is referred to as a "backfire effect".
 In addition, publishing criticism of conspiracy theories can result in legitimizing them.
 In this context, possible interventions include carefully selecting which conspiracy theories to refute, requesting additional analyses from independent observers, and introducing cognitive diversity into conspiratorial communities by undermining their poor epistemology.
 Any legitimization effect might also be reduced by responding to more conspiracy theories rather than fewer.

+There are psychological mechanisms by which backfire effects could potentially occur, but the evidence on this topic is mixed, and backfire effects are very rare in practice.
+A 2020 review of the scientific literature on backfire effects found that there have been widespread failures to replicate their existence, even under conditions that would be theoretically favorable to observing them.
+Due to the lack of reproducibility, as of 2020 most researchers believe that backfire effects are either unlikely to occur on the broader population level, or they only occur in very specific circumstances, or they do not exist.
+Brendan Nyhan, one of the researchers who initially proposed the occurrence of backfire effects, wrote in 2021 that the persistence of misinformation is most likely due to other factors.

-However, presenting people with factual corrections, or highlighting the logical contradictions in conspiracy theories, has been demonstrated to have a positive effect in many circumstances.
+In general, people do reject conspiracy theories when they learn about their contradictions and lack of evidence.
+For most people, corrections and fact-checking are very unlikely to have a negative impact, and there is no specific group of people in which backfire effects have been consistently observed.
+Presenting people with factual corrections, or highlighting the logical contradictions in conspiracy theories, has been demonstrated to have a positive effect in many circumstances.
 For example, this has been studied in the case of informing believers in 9/11 conspiracy theories about statements by actual experts and witnesses.
 One possibility is that criticism is most likely to backfire if it challenges someone's worldview or identity.
 This suggests that an effective approach may be to provide criticism while avoiding such challenges.